ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 on how you've configured your storage modules, your `chunk_storage` directory may only store a subset of a partition.

 For reasons [explained below](#partition-sizes) you will rarely be able to sync a full 3.6TB partition.
 However, your node will continue to search the network for missing chunks so while unlikely it is possible that a previously "dormant" `chunk_storage` directory to see some activity if previously missing chunk data comes online.
 In general, though, once you have "fully" synced a storage_module you would expect there to be no further writes to the `chunk_storage` directory.
 [Below](#partition-sizes) we provide an estimate of each partition's "full synced" size.

 ### `rocksdb`

-The `rocksdb` contains several [RocksDB](https://rocksdb.org/) databases used to store metadata related to chunk data (e.g. record keeping, indexing, proofs, etc..).
+The `rocksdb` directory contains several [RocksDB](https://rocksdb.org/) databases used to store metadata related to chunk data (e.g. record keeping, indexing, proofs, etc..).

 The exact size of the `rocksdb` directory will vary over time - unlike `chunk_storage` you should expect the `rocksdb` directory to continue to be written to as long as your node is